 It’s no wonder so many expats choose to retire in San Miguel de Allende!

-One of those very interesting expats is Bill LeVasseur.
+One of those very interesting expats (mentioned in #3 above) is Bill LeVasseur.

-The museum showcases more than 500 indigenous Mexican masks.
-(LeVasseur’s passion with ceremonial Mexican masks has also led to frequent speaking engagements at American universities).
+(LeVasseur has spent more that 30 years collecting Mexican masks.
+His passion for ceremonial Mexican masks has also led to frequent speaking engagements at American universities).

 The variety of masks is bewildering.

 We see masks adorned with bull horns and boar bristles, and death masks with devil figures.

 One strange mask is actually a thick wooden belt.
 It has a horse’s head the size of a football sticking out the front.

 It represents a Spanish general on his horse, leading the Christian charge against the Moors when they occupied Spain.

 The whole exhibition is a fascinating introduction to the important role that Mexican mask folk art plays in Mexico’s many native cultures.